GSA/digitalgov-pra/_pages/about/index.md

 ## What happens if I don't comply with PRA?

 The PRA is a law, and compliance is mandatory.
-Collecting information or responses without clearance can result in the collections being revoked or expired, and the information gathered unusable.
-Violations are reported to Congress and the President in the Information Collection Budget.
+Collecting information without clearance can open your work, including decisions made based on the data, to legal challenge.
+If uncleared collections or changes are discovered, OIRA may insist that they are stopped.
+OMB reports these violations to Congress and the President in the Information Collection Budget.